2017 Boe Forum on Public Affairs With Neil deGrasse Tyson

 About Neil deGrasse Tyson

-Tyson's professional research interests are broad, but include star formation, exploding stars, dwarf galaxies, and the structure of our Milky Way.
+Neil deGrasse Tyson's professional research interests are broad and include star formation, exploding stars, dwarf galaxies, and the structure of our Milky Way.

 Two of Tyson's recent books are the playful and informative “Death By Black Hole and Other Cosmic Quandaries,” which was a New York Times bestseller, and “The Pluto Files: The Rise and Fall of America's Favorite Planet,” chronicling his experience at the center of the controversy over Pluto's planetary status.
 The PBS/NOVA documentary “The Pluto Files,” based on the book, premiered in March 2010.

 For five seasons, beginning in the fall of 2006, Tyson appeared as the on-camera host of PBS-NOVA's spinoff program NOVA “ScienceNOW,” which is an accessible look at the frontier of all the science that shapes the understanding of our place in the universe.

 Recently Tyson served as Executive Editor and on-camera host and narrator for “Cosmos: A SpaceTime Odyssey,” the 21st century continuation of Carl Sagan's landmark television series.
 “Cosmos” won four Emmy Awards, a Peabody Award, two Critics Choice awards, as well as a dozen other industry recognitions.

 Tyson is the fifth head of the world-renowned Hayden Planetarium in New York City and the first occupant of its Frederick P. Rose Directorship.
 He is also a research associate of the Department of Astrophysics at the American Museum of Natural History.